 When will we receive a bill?
 When is the payment due?

-- The fall semester tuition bills will be mailed by the first week of July.
-Payment is due by the first day of August.
+- The fall semester tuition statement will be available online by the first week in July.
+Payment is due on August 1st.

-- The spring semester bill will be sent out in mid-December.
-Payment will be due by January 2nd.
+- The spring semester statement will be available online by mid-December.
+Payment is due by January 2nd.

-Once the semester tuition bills have been mailed, students will have access to their tuition statement through the Student Account Center.
-Periodic reminders will be emailed to you asking you to check your online statement and remit any balance due.
+Students and their parents have access to tuition account information online through the Student Account Center.
+Periodic reminders will be emailed to our students asking them to check their online tuition account and remit any balance due.